Groupsun/riscv-mini-five-stage/README.md

 - Resolve data hazards using forward and stall
 - Branch predict unit using global 2-bit saturating counter scheme

+The processor currently has no interrupt or exception scheme, this feature may be added in the future.

 ## Project structure

 - src/main/scala/riscv_mini_five_stage: source code of the processor